Kyle Crane

 Kyle Crane is an American drummer.
 He is best known for his work with producer Daniel Lanois.
-He performed as the drum double for the film Whiplash.
+He performed as Miles Teller's drum double for the film Whiplash.

 Biography

 Crane is the son of a Coast Guard pilot, and lived in a number of different locales throughout his childhood.
 Crane attended Berklee College of Music.
 In 2016, he was living in Los Angeles.

 Career

 Crane was discovered by Daniel Lanois while performing at a bar near Lanois’ Los Angeles home.
 He has since recorded and toured internationally with Lanois.

-Though unlisted in the film's credits, multiple sources confirm that Crane performed as the drum double during the "Caravan scene" for the critically acclaimed Sundance and Academy Award-winning film Whiplash which is centered around a university drum student and his relationship with his professor.
+Though unlisted in the film's credits, multiple sources confirm that Crane performed as the drum double during the "Caravan scene" for the critically acclaimed Sundance and Academy Award-winning film Whiplash which is centered around a university drum student and his relationship with his strict teacher.

 Crane was nominated in the Best Up and Coming Drummer category in the 2016 Modern Drummer Reader's Poll, and was the subject of a feature in the magazine's June 2015 issue.